chark/scriptable-scenes/Documentation~/README.md

   <img hspace="2%" width="30%" src="scriptable-scene-play.png"/>
 </p>

-After creating, select the asset, set the **Pretty Name** and select the correct **Scene Asset**.
+After creating, select the asset, set the **Pretty Name** field and specify scene in **Scene Asset** field.

 Available properties for customization:

 - **Scene Asset** - the `.unity` scene this asset is referring to.
 Drag in the scene file you want this asset to load.
 - **Pretty Name** - user-defined name for the scene.
 If left blank, a default name will be used.
 - **Is Active** - should this scene be [activated](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.SetActiveScene.html) when it gets loaded by a collection?
-Set this to `true` for gameplay scenes.
+Set this to `true` for main gameplay scenes.
 - **Is Persist** - should this scene never be unloaded, even when switching collections?
 Set this to `true` for setup/preload scenes.
 - **Scene Events** - events invoked on this [Scriptable Scene] asset.